fraisai/challenges/README.md

 # challenges

-My solutions for various javascript coding challenges
+My solutions for various JavaScript coding challenges

 [addByX.js](https://github.com/fraisai/challenges/blob/main/addByX.js): Create a function addByX that returns a function that will add an input by x.